-Much of our high-voltage equipment has been sourced to utilize smart motors that drastically reduce energy use when the equipment is not operating at maximum capacity.
+- Sustain recycling programs at both printing facilities. - Continue using water- and soy-based inks rather than environmentally harmful solvent-based inks. - Source equipment to utilize smart motors that reduce energy use when the equipment is not operating at maximum capacity.
 These energy-saving improvements help us achieve significant decreases in energy consumption at our printing facilities.
-As our older machines age out, we intend to implement smart-motor
+As our older machines age out, we intend to implement smart-motor technology where appropriate.